Featured image of post Create a MySQL replica database in 4 short steps (2025)

 Introduction

-In this article, we will create a MySQL slave replica.
-A MySQL slave is a read-only copy of the master database.
-Using MySQL replication, the slave database is kept in sync with the master database.
+In this article, we will create a MySQL replica database.
+A MySQL replica is a read-only copy of the primary database, which is kept in sync with the main database using MySQL replication threads.

 The steps we will follow are:

-- Spin up MySQL master and slave databases
+1. Spin up MySQL source and replica databases

 What is database replication?

-Database replication is a process that allows data from one database server (the master) to be copied to one or more database servers (the slaves or replicas).
-Replication is asynchronous, meaning that the slave does not need to be connected to the master constantly.
-The replica can catch up with the master when it is available.
+Database replication is a process that allows data from one database server (the source) to be copied to one or more database servers (replicas).
+Replication is asynchronous, meaning the replica instance does not need to be connected to the source constantly.
+The replica can catch up with the source when either becomes available.

 Database replicas are used for:

 MySQL implements replication using the binary log.
-The master server writes changes to the binary log, and the slave server reads the binary log and applies the changes to its database.
+The source server writes changes to the binary log, and the replica server reads it and applies the changes to its database.

-We will use Docker to create the MySQL master and slave databases.
+We will use Docker to create the MySQL source and replica databases.
 We will use the official MySQL Docker image.
-The master database will run on port 3308, and the slave database will run on port 3309.
+The source database will run on port 3308, and the replica database will run on port 3309.
+Both servers will have the database named test.
+We tested these instructions on MySQL 8.0.36, MySQL 8.4.3, and MySQL 9.1.0.

 Create a DB user for replication

-Connect to the master database using the MySQL client:
+Connect to the source database using the MySQL client:

 mysql --host 127.0.0.1 --port 3308 -uroot -ptoor